This post may contain affiliate links. Please read my disclosure policy.

 How Does This Recipe Help With Vegan Weight Loss?

 You can make this recipe apart of your vegan weight loss plan by:

-- Lower the sodium content by not adding salt and not using additional seaweed.
-Otherwise, this is just broth and doesn’t cause weight gain in itself.
+- Lower the sodium content by not adding salt.
+Otherwise, this is just broth and doesn't cause weight gain in itself.